CumulusNetworks/docs/content/cumulus-netq-49/More-Documents/NetQ-CLI-Reference-Manual/install.md

 -->
 ## netq install cluster full

-Installs the NetQ Platform software on the servers in an on-premises, server cluster deployment.
-You must have the hostname or IP address of the master node and two worker nodes, and the NetQ software bundle to run the command.
+Installs the NetQ software for an on-premises, server cluster deployment.
+Run this command on your *master* node.
+You must have the hostname or IP address of the master node, two worker nodes, virtual IP address, and the NetQ software bundle to run the command.

-Obtain the software release bundle from the {{<exlink url="https://nvid.nvidia.com/" text="NVIDIA Application Hub">}} and refer to the {{<link title="Install the NetQ System" text="installation instructions">}} for a step-by-step guide.
+Obtain the software release bundle from the {{<exlink url="https://nvid.nvidia.com/" text="NVIDIA Application Hub">}}.

 ### Syntax